nvhuu99/order-system-cicd/.docs/tasks/redis_deployment.md

 ### Storage:

 Basically, Redis components need PVCs for WAL.
 Since it primarily store data all loaded to the memory, PVCs shoud not be more too distinct from the memory.

+The storage are seperated and used independently for each node.
+They do not share the same storage.